guap-ml/guap/README.md

 Want to know more?
 Read [Why guap exist](https://ulyssebottello.com/why-guap/).

 ## ✨ Features
-We're on the journey to make sure every ML use-case that go to production is a valuable one.
+We're on the journey to make sure every ML use-case that goes to production is a valuable one.
 And it starts with a simple way to estimate the expected profit/cost of a model based on its confusion matrix.

 * **Get the total profit** Based on the test set, guap will give you the total expected profit based on the cost matrix.
 A great way to have an overview of the model profitability.
-* **Average profit per prediction** Along the total profit score, guap will give you the average profit/cost per prediction.
+* **Average profit per prediction** Along with the total profit score, guap will give you the average profit/cost per prediction.
 Perfect if you have costs per prediction, or if you need to estimate the profitability while scaling.

 That's it...for now!
 Keep up-to-date with release announcements on Twitter [@guap_ml](https://twitter.com/guap_ml)!